datmt/spring-boot-demo-english/demo-actuator/README.md

 # spring-boot-demo-actuator

-> 本 demo 主要演示了如何在 Spring Boot 中通过 actuator 检查项目运行情况
+> This demo mainly demonstrates how to check the running of a project with actuator in Spring Boot

 ## pom.xml